0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

-# "Large Capacity Magazines" and You - A SB 5078 FAQ

 I've noticed a lot of confusion over the effects of [SB 5078](https://app.leg.wa.gov/billsummary?billnumber=5078&year=2021) in the past few days.
 Rather than continue to provide answers dispersed across all the various threads of conversation, I thought it useful to collate common questions and answers here in one place.
 Many thanks to /u/dircs for the help in drafting this post.

 If you have additional questions, feel free to ask them in the comments and I'll consider adding them to this post.
 I will also make alterations to this post if the bill changes as it advances through the remaining stages.